open-source-force/osf-blog/content/posts/no-one-ever-wanted-a-three-headed-hammer/index.md

 What is a name after all?
 One could imagine an afternoon at the bar, debating the concept, and never reaching a satisfying conclusion.
 If you want to make something, you have to define it somehow.

+If you expand this need for definition out to all of the things you need in your software to do all the stuff its supposed to do, you pretty much always end up with some needlessly complex and invasive form that the user needs to fill out.
+I remember getting into a huge argument with my boss over whether or not to include birthdate in our user onboarding.
+Eight years after that argument, when I left, the company had never once used that information.

 Now there is a pretty significant cost to this seemingly simple piece of information, which is that users hate having to fill out forms, and having to figure out how to fill them out is even worse.
 If you, like me, have ever wondered why you have to fill out these stupid forms all the time, it's because people, like me, can't agree on what things are.